Woojeong-Lee/Woojeong-Lee.github.io/_pages/Research.md

 - The Effect of Voice Gender on Product Preference Research Aim: To investigate how voice gender and age affect laptop purchase decisions and preferences

+- Group Bias on Perspective Taking in Non-Social Context Research Aim: To examine visual perspective taking in non-social context

+- Dimension underlying the perception of social interaction Research Aim: To identify dimensions underlying the perception of social

+- Context Processing in Ensemble Emotion Perception Research Aim: To investigate how situational context shapes the perception of a crowd’s ensemble emotion using naturalistic stimuli